hedgehog125/Frontier-60/README.md

 # Frontier-60
-Originally made for the GMTK 2021 game jam but I wasn't able to finish it so I finished it off later.
+Made for the GMTK 2021 Game Jam, but I wasn't able to finish it in time.

 Play it here:  https://hedgehog125.github.io/Frontier-60/